fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 You can run the tests from the project root directory using `npm run test`.

+If you would like to see your changes reflected in a live application, use one of the available sample apps.
+Run `npm i` in the sample application folder before running the development process.
+For more information on available commands for a sample application, read the scripts section of the corresponding application's `package.json` file.

 ### Reporting Bugs

 #### Before Submitting a Bug Report